Wenting42/Lipidomics/fattyAcids_saturation_analysis/README.md

 ### Usage
 Users will be asked to set quality control standards of Lipid Search software for grades and APValue, the most common choices are both 4.
-Users will also be asked to type the group information in the RStudio console.
+Users will also be asked to type the group information in the RStudio console, and the samples are reformated and case insensitive, e.g. S18 S19 S20.

 ### Author
 Wenting